 The discovery of an organization's attack surface is the first step in attack surface management (ASM).
 Assets should be examined and assessed for vulnerabilities.
 Risk levels from different sources (e.g., threats or obsolete technology), and available security controls that offset those risks should also be evaluated all before designing a plan to maintain your company’s safety.

 The best way to protect your company from cyber attacks is by understanding the risks.
 ASM helps enterprises understand their exposure, helping them avoid costly mistakes that could result in data breaches or other major problems down the line.

 Proper security protocols and best practices go a long way toward helping businesses protect their system from attacks.
-Organisations should also prioritise updating their software as soon as possible to minimise the chance of attackers successfully exploiting vulnerabilities in their systems.
-Other options, such as virtual patching, can help organisations protect their machines while they wait for vendors to provide security updates.
+Organizations should also prioritize updating their software as soon as possible to minimize the chance of attackers successfully exploiting vulnerabilities in their systems.
+Other options, such as virtual patching, can help organizations protect their machines while they wait for vendors to provide security updates.

 Furthermore, unified platforms are especially beneficial because they provide multi-layered protection against cyberattacks while helping reduce expenditures elsewhere.